 About Rotorua Potters Group

-We’re fortunate to call The Arts Village our permanent home.
-This vibrant community hub supports a wide range of arts-based initiatives and provides the day-to-day facilities and support that make our work possible.
-We’re deeply grateful to the team at The Arts Village for their ongoing support and partnership.
+We’re fortunate to call The Arts Village our permanent home — a vibrant hub that celebrates local arts and creativity.
+The team at The Arts Village provides the facilities and support that make our work possible, and we’re deeply grateful for their ongoing partnership.

-Rotorua’s pottery journey has humble beginnings.
+Rotorua Potters Group started with humble beginnings.
 The original club was based at Wychwood Nursery on Wychwood Crescent, where members worked with an “interesting” diesel-fired kiln—until it collapsed.
 The kiln’s demise seemed to mark the end of the club itself, which never fully recovered.

 Years later, former club president Selwyn Hatrick arrived in Rotorua and joined a pottery class at Boys’ High, alongside around 40 others.
 While the teaching was minimal, the experience sparked a passion for pottery that left many wanting more.
 Bev Cave stepped in to help channel that enthusiasm, and with her support, the club gained momentum.
 It moved from a rented scout den to a double shed at The Arts Village, and membership flourished, surpassing 40.